-Joining Taylors High School in Year 10 gives you time to adapt to Australian life and a new learning environment.
+Joining our High School Program in Year 10 gives you time to adapt to Australian life and a new learning environment.
 You will be welcomed into a safe and nurturing environment to help you adapt to life in a new country.
 Discover a new way of learning, make new friends and begin the journey to gaining your Higher School Certificate (HSC).

 The curriculum has been tailored for international students, to give you a strong academic foundation and the confidence to progress to Year 11.
 Year 10 students study courses from six Key Learning Areas: English, Mathematics, Science, HSIE (Human Society and its Environment), Languages and TAS (Technological and Applied Studies).
-Assessment in the Year 10 program is based on scheduled class examinations and a variety of other assessment tasks prepared by Taylors High School Internal Assessment Program.
+Assessment in the Year 10 program is based on scheduled class examinations and a variety of other assessment tasks prepared by Internal Assessment Program.

 Full time, on campus.